 How Being Underinsured Works

 If you’re underinsured, you may be putting yourself at risk every time you slide behind the wheel.
 If you’re in an accident and you cause damage beyond your policy limits, the other individual could sue you in court for the difference between your policy’s payout and the actual costs, and this could even lead to bankruptcy.

 If the other driver has uninsured/underinsured motorist coverage, their insurance company may pay the difference between your policy’s payout and the actual costs.
 However, it probably isn’t wise to rely on the other driver covering your risk.

 How Underinsured Motorist Insurance Works

-If you’re a driver in an accident with an underinsured motorist, hopefully your policy contains uninsured/underinsured motorist protection, also known as “UI” or “UIM.”
+If you’re a driver in an accident with an underinsured motorist, hopefully, your policy contains uninsured/underinsured motorist protection, also known as “UM” or “UIM.”
 The coverage helps make up the difference between the driver’s policy limits and the damages to your vehicle or your body.
 Depending on your type of coverage, underinsured motorist coverage may cover:

 - Medical bills

 Fourteen states require uninsured and underinsured coverage, other states require insurers to offer it, and some states require neither.